 Avoid using the Eclipse IDE until the target is resolved.
 Resolving targets is using the network and you do not want to interrupt this, as this might result in an inconsistent target definition. |

 After the target is resolved, press the Set as Active Target Platform to activate it.
-Please note that your version numbers might be different.
+Please note that your version numbers might be different from the versions in the screenshot.

 If you face issues with your target platform, switch to the IDE as target platform and afterwards switch back to your target definition.
 That sometimes solves target resolution issues. |